 In the latter part of 2004, TI initiated a stock repurchase program to significantly reduce the number of shares that were outstanding.
-Since this program was implemented, we've reduced our share count by 43 percent.
-In fact, as of the end of 2016, we had reduced shares every quarter year-on-year for 51 consecutive quarters, and our share count had dropped to less than 1 billion shares.
+Since this program was implemented, we've reduced our share count by 45 percent, including a 3.9 percent reduction in 2018.

 Today, stock repurchases are an essential part of our capital management strategy through which the company both generates cash and returns it to our shareholders.
-Our intent is to return all of our free cash flow* plus proceeds from exercises of equity compensation minus net debt retirement to shareholders in the form of dividends and stock repurchases.
+Our intent is to return all of our free cash flow* to shareholders in the form of dividends and stock repurchases.
 We have a long-term dividend model that gives us a robust framework for adjusting the allocation of our shareholder returns between dividend growth and share repurchases.

 *Free cash flow = cash flow from operations less capital expenditures

 |Year||Shares outstanding as